Chevrotain/chevrotain/diagrams/readme.md

 #### What about grammars written with AMD (require.js) modules.
 All the sources used in the template are wrapped using the [UMD](https://github.com/umdjs/umd) pattern.
 Thus they are compatible with AMD modules.
-In such a case the html can be modified to load require.js and perform the grammar rendering in the require.js **data-main** script.
+In such a case the html can be modified to additionally load require.js and perform the grammar rendering in the require.js **data-main** script.